-For UK-based beauty brand, the INKEY list, social and community go hand in hand.
-The team is constantly tapping into audience insights to feed into social planning, and its24/7 service, #askINKEY, allows consumers to chat to an advisor via main social channels and ask skincare and hair care questions.
+For a UK-based beauty brand, the INKEY list, social and community go hand in hand.
+The team is constantly tapping into audience insights to feed into social planning, and its 24/7 service, #askINKEY, allows consumers to chat with an advisor via main social channels and ask skincare and hair care questions.
 Its team prioritizes purposeful metrics to understand the impact of content in order to create in a way that’s both purposeful and informative.
 Community is the brands’ strategy, and as a result, it has a +110% higher engagement than the skincare industry.

 As a brand, you have the upper hand in being able to start conversations, so don’t just wait for this to happen.
 Use this as your sign to start creating conversations with your audience, which you can start to do in three easy steps.

 Dash Hudson empowers brands to take action by keeping close tabs on community conversations through its community tracker.
-With Community, monitor the discussions around their brands in a fraction of the time by easily switching between brand accounts within one easy-to-use community inbox.
+With Community, monitor the discussions in a fraction of the time by easily switching between brand accounts within one easy-to-use community inbox.
 Brands are able to track conversations in real-time to ensure they continue to nurture new and ongoing conversations.
-Organizational tools such as filtering, tagging, and searching levels allow our Dash Hudson users to organize their inbox and know exactly where they left off—whether that’s to focus on fostering influencer conversations, improve team collaboration processes, or simply create categories for the feedback that’s received from social media community engagement to inspire ideas and change
+Organizational tools such as filtering, tagging, and searching levels allow users to organize their inbox and know exactly where they left off — whether that’s to focus on fostering influencer conversations, improve team collaboration processes, or simply create categories for the feedback that’s received from social media community engagement to inspire ideas and change.

 Community also allows brands to track the overall sentiment that is received from Instagram content using Dash Hudson’s AI.
 Providing a breakdown of the positive, neutral, and negative comments that content receives for faster prioritization and strategic shifts in content production, tailored specifically for your community needs.